Immigration reform in the United States

 Reforming the immigration policy of the United States is a subject of political discourse and contention.
-Immigration has played an essential part in American history, as except for the Native Americans, everyone in the United States is descended from people who migrated (Note: The Atlantic slave trade entailed the forced displacement of enslaved Africans to the Americas.) to the United States.
-Some claim that the United States maintains the world's most liberal immigration policy.
+Immigration has played an essential part in American history, as everyone except for the Native Americans and descendants of enslaved Africans in the United States is descended from people who migrated.
+(Note: The Atlantic slave trade entailed the forced displacement of enslaved Africans to the Americas.)

 Illegal immigration is extremely controversial in the United States, receiving much attention in recent decades yet yielding little legislative consensus or action.
 Since the failure of the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013, no significant immigration reform legislation has been enacted.
 As of 2022, the DACA program is prohibited from adding new beneficiaries but has not been ended or struck down due to the Supreme Court's 2020 decision in Department of Homeland Security v.
 Regents of the University of California.